computer-lab/ctf/README.md

 # ctf

 The _Computer Lab CTF_ will be an information security Capture the Flag (CTF) event.
-A infosec CTF is a hacking wargame where an organizer hides digital "flags" on a network of computer systems, and participants attempt to find vulnerabilites that allow them to own systems and exfiltrate flags.
+An infosec CTF is a hacking wargame where an organizer hides digital "flags" on a network of computer systems, and participants attempt to find vulnerabilites that allow them to own systems and exfiltrate flags.